romainkassel/03_so_long/README.md

 ### Prerequisites

-This project is using the MiniLibX, a graphical library mentionned above.
+This project is using the MiniLibX, a graphical library mentionned above.<br/>
-To build this project, you will have to clone and install it.
+To build this project, you will have to clone and install it.<br/>
 The steps will be described a little further.

 ## How to use this repository?